Antonio Area Freeway System

 funding for such a project.
 The Camp Bullis overpass was

-improvements necessitated by nearby development.
-The Dominion
+improvements necessitated by nearby development (mainly The Rim.)
+The

 overpass was built to facilitate convenient circulation and emergency

 access in conjunction with converting the access roads to one-way,

 which itself was necessitated by traffic growth in the area.
 (See next